 Narcotics Anonymous sprang from the Alcoholics Anonymous program of the late 1940s, with NA meetings first emerging in the Los Angeles area of California, USA, in the early 1950s.
 The NA program started as a small US organization that has grown into one of the world’s oldest and largest international organizations of its type.
 For many years, NA grew very slowly, spreading from Los Angeles to other major North American cities and Australia in the early 1970s.
 Within a few years, groups had formed in Brazil, Colombia, Germany, India, the Irish Republic, Japan, New Zealand, and the United Kingdom.
-In 1983, Narcotics Anonymous published its self-titled Basic Text book, which contributed to NA’s tremendous growth; by year’s end, NA had grown to have a presence in more than a dozen countries and had 2,966 meetings worldwide
+In 1983, Narcotics Anonymous published its self-titled Basic Textbook, which contributed to NA’s tremendous growth; by year’s end, NA had grown to have a presence in more than a dozen countries and had 2,966 meetings worldwide.

-Today our fellowship holds more than 61,800 weekly meetings in 129 countries”
+Today, our fellowship holds more than 61,800 weekly meetings in 129 countries.

 .

 Today, Narcotics Anonymous is well established throughout much of North and South America, Western Europe, Australia, the Middle East, New Zealand, and Eastern Europe.
 Newly formed groups and NA communities can be found scattered throughout the Indian subcontinent, Africa, and East Asia.
-Today the organization is truly a worldwide multilingual multicultural fellowship with more than 61,800 weekly meetings in 129 countries.
+Today, the organization is truly a worldwide multilingual multicultural fellowship with more than 61,800 weekly meetings in 129 countries.
 Narcotics Anonymous books and information pamphlets are currently available in 49 languages.

 For more information about our program, we invite you to review some of the items listed below: